getbubblenow/bubble-docs/releases/adventure.md

 Bubble now supports backup and restore.
 This means you can stop your Bubble in one location, and start it in another.

 ## Caveats and Things We're Still Working On
+The Adventure release is still in development.
+Here's what we are still working on.
+All of these issues will be resolved prior to the final Adventure release.

 #### Native Apps
 The Bubble apps are not *yet* signed and listed in app stores.
 This means: